nikodunk/blog/content/how-to-chain-functions-with-await-async.md

   let fields = getFieldsFromRequest(req); // sync
   let courseId = extractCourseIdFromEmailAddress(fields); // sync
   let courseEmail = await getEmailOfCourseWithCourseId(courseId); // async
-  let savePromiseDone = await saveToCloudFirestore(fields, courseId, courseEmail); // async, will wait to run until courseEmail is defined let emailPromiseDone = await sendEmailInSendgrid(fields, courseEmail); // async, also will wait to run until courseEmail is defined await res.send(savePromiseDone, emailPromiseDone) // will wait until emailPromiseDone and savePromiseDone are defined (ie. their functions are done) to send().
+  let saveToCloudDone = await saveToCloudFirestore(fields, courseId, courseEmail); // async, will wait to run until courseEmail is defined let sendEmailDone = await sendEmailInSendgrid(fields, courseEmail); // async, also will wait to run until courseEmail is defined await res.send(saveToCloudDone, sendEmailDone) // will wait until emailPromiseDone and savePromiseDone are defined (ie. their functions are done) to send().
 If sendEmail fails, it won't send() – so the cloud function will refire.
 });

 // helper functions